 It is clear that the SRI/ESG sector is growing exponentially, especially among the under 45s.

 Digital currencies are much in the press but I want to tell you about why this is an area to be avoided if you want to invest ethically or ecologically.
-This is a hugely volatile investment so is not suitable for many people due to risk levels but there are other considerations.
+This is a hugely volatile investment so is not suitable for most people due to risk levels but there are other considerations too.

 You might think that a digital currency, something than only exists online, would be better for the environment than one made of metals, paper and polymers but it is far from being this simple.
 Bitcoin uses huge amounts of energy each year: more energy than Norway.